 Set the criteria (level of significance) upon which you will decide to accept or reject the null hypothesis.
 Compute the t- statistic using statistical analysis software to obtain p-values that you will use to make decision.
 The p-value is the probability generated that ranges between 0 and 1 and it cannot be negative.
-When the p-value is 5% or less ( $p \le .05$ ), you will reject the null hypothesis as this indicates a 95% confidence level that the null hypothesis is not true.
+When the p-value is 5% or less (p \leq .05), you will reject the null hypothesis as this indicates a 95% confidence level that the null hypothesis is not true.
 You will know there is a statistically significant difference in male and female participation.
 When the p-value is greater than 5% (p > .05), you will accept the null hypothesis and be 95% certain that there is no statistically significant difference in the percentage of women and men who participated in regular sanitation and hygiene behaviors.

-Table 32 | An example of GESI T-Test Results
+Table 32 | An example of GESIT-Test Results

-Participation in regular sanitation and hygiene behaviors by gender.
-You can do the same test for persons with disabilities
+Participation in regular sanitation and hygiene behaviors by sex.
+(The same test can be done for people with a disability.)

-Lovel of Powisinstian Percer
+Loyal of Participation Percen

 Level of Participation Women Men P-value

 Never 15 30 0.05

 Sometimes 30 45 0.25

 Most of the time 50 23 0.01

 Always 5 2 0.05

 Total 100 100